kksvt/obrandomizer/esp/Readme.txt

 Known Issues
 =============
 1. Save corruption / Frequent crashes
 As of v1.0.0, I believe the save corruption to be largely gone - I could not reproduce it in any way, but that does not mean it has been fixed.
 You have to keep in mind that Oblivion is an old game, running on a dated engine that is riddled with issues even in the vanilla game, and randomizing creatures, inventories, NPC stats and so on is bound to exacerbate the problems with it.
 You should most likely backup the saves you intend to play on with the mod just to be safe.
-Having said that, I am convinced that this is the most stable the mod has ever been and it will ever be.
+If you find yourself unable to load your save due to crashes to desktop, try setting the oInstallCrashFix option to 2 or 3.

 2. showracemenu [RandomizerRace specific]
 Due to the way race randomization is implemented, you should NOT call showracemenu after finishing the tutorial (or choose "Edit Race" before exiting the sewers).
 Otherwise you will have to scroll through duplicate races, that are the same as their original counterparts, with the exception of their voice.